Mariangela Zappia: Honours and awards

 In 2002, she was awarded the decoration of Officer of the Order of Merit of the Italian Republic.

 In 2018, she was awarded the decoration of "Commendatore" (Commander) of the Order of Merit of the Italian Republic.

-She is a member of the Advisory Board of New York University's Casa Italiana Zerilli-Marimò and a Honorary Trustee of the Board of Trustees of the United Nations’ International School.
+She is a member of the advisory board of New York University's Casa Italiana Zerilli-Marimò and an Honorary Trustee of the Board of Trustees of the United Nations’ International School.
 She is also a member of the International Advisory Council of the think tank International Peace Institute.

 She is an active member of the International Gender Champions Network aimed at promoting gender parity and women's participation in decision-making in all sectors.

 In June 2019 she was awarded with the "Mela d’Oro" (Golden Apple), a recognition assigned by the "Fondazione Marisa Bellisario" to women who stand out for their contribution, at the national and international level, in public institutions, management, science, economy, culture, media and sport.